zar67/cctp-devlog/_posts/2021-06-04-initial-gamification-research.markdown

 - Begin research into gamification

 ### Summary
-To start off my project I have focused on research into gamification applications in education.
+To start off my project over the summer I have focused on research into gamification and it's applications in education.

-After beginning to research I realised what I want to achieve through my project is not classified as gamification.
-A more suitable term to look into would be 'game based learning'.
+After beginning my research I realised what I want to achieve through my project is not classified as gamification; a more suitable term to look into would be 'game based learning'.
+I will also look into serious games and educational games.
+Through my initial research I have already found useful information around how games can be used in education and the benefits of doing so.

 I have also been evalutating current examples of both educational games and sex education based games.
+There does not seem to be many sex education based games that aim to teach sex education in a fun and engaging way.

 ### Next Steps
 - Focus research on 'game based learning', serious games and educational games.